 A visual audit analyzes what your competitors look like, explains Brier.
 A well-done visual audit gives you the opportunity to be different in a relevant, meaningful way while still being sensitive to the pain point you’re eliminating.
 Ask yourself: How do my competitors look and feel?
-What’s their voice?
+What’s their brand’s personality?

-Often, players in a given industry have similar voices, looks, and feels, which gives you a chance to shine.
+Often, players in a given industry have similar voices, looks, and feels, which gives you a chance to use your branding strategy to shine.

 Apple nailed this differentiation with their iPod debut.
-They were the third MP3 player on the scene (not the first!), but they took over with their great slogan ‘1,000 songs in your pocket,’ great design, and catchy iPod name.
+They were the third MP3 player on the scene (not the first!), but they took over with their great tagline, “1,000 songs in your pocket,” great design, and catchy iPod name.

 - How old are they?